TikTok is “back” after a 14-hour shutdown. What is the way forward for SMBs?

 These are some questions we’ve recently encountered about the US TikTok ban.

 January 19, 2025, is the deadline for ByteDance, TikTok’s parent company, to sell the app to a US company or face a nationwide ban.
-As of this writing, TikTok plans to shut off the app on the said date.
+As of this writing, the ban was upheld, but TikTok restored access to US users after 14 hours.

 With the fate of TikTok in the US uncertain, small businesses should leverage other platforms for their marketing efforts.